- Song of the Goat's

 Chicago Shakespeare strives to make its facility and performances accessible to all patrons.
 If disability assistance is required, you’ll find that our staff is ready to help in any way possible.

-Explore Open Door at CST—our series of free audience enrichment programs that offer introductory as well as in-depth studies of the ideas embodied in the plays this season.
+Explore the John W. and Jeanne M. Rowe Inquiry and Exploration Series at CST—our series of free audience enrichment programs that offer introductory as well as in-depth studies of the ideas embodied in the plays this season.

 Both the Jentes Family Courtyard Theater and Carl and Marilynn Thoma Theater Upstairs at Chicago Shakespeare foster an intimate, immediate relationship between the actors and their audience.